welluh/welluh/README.md

 **Agile, hyperautomation email template manager.**

-Pending promises and working as a web developer for nearly a decade.
+Pending promises and working as a web developer for a decade.

 I started with small-scale projects with Joomla, Wordpress, Typo3 and good ol' HTML+CSS+JS as a freelance web developer.